tmp2tmp/eee/docs/oop_featured.md

 &nbsp; Being that the functions - whose calls are dispatched at runtime
-	based on the dynamic types of single one of the arguments - are virtual, &nbsp; it's consistent with it that the functions - whose calls are dispatched at runtime based on the dynamic types of two or more of the arguments - are called virtual.<br>
-: &nbsp; vane::multi_func is virtual on multiple arguments, defining a set of specializations for the arguments.
+	based on the dynamic types of single one of the arguments - are virtual, &nbsp; it's consistent with it that the functions - whose calls are dispatched at runtime based on the dynamic types of two or more of the arguments - are called virtual : &nbsp; vane::multi_func is virtual on multiple arguments, defining a set of specializations for the arguments.
 </p>

-And a vane::multi_func itself - as a parameter passed as `this' pointer - is polymorphic, of specialization set.
-<br>: &nbsp; a virtual function object of Vane [can be replaced at runtime](replacing_virtual_functions.md)
-switching the whole set of specializations.
+And a vane::multi_func itself - as a parameter passed as `this' pointer - is polymorphic, of specialization set : &nbsp; a virtual function object of Vane [can be replaced at runtime](replacing_virtual_functions.md) switching the whole set of specializations.